Seabastian writes about fashion and beautiful occasions, including weddings.

-Build A Stylish Wardrobe
+How to Build a Stylish Wardrobe

-The key to looking polished and appropriate in any situation is not spending a fortune on designer clothing or jewelry, but building your wardrobe around versatile timeless pieces that are always in style.
+The key to looking polished and appropriate in any situation is not to spend a fortune on designer clothing or jewelry, but rather to build your wardrobe around versatile, timeless pieces that are always in style.

 When Coco Chanel showed her LBD in Vogue in 1926, she created a true change in the way clothing was viewed and worn.
 In the previous generation, black had been a color reserved for mourning; for a non-widow to wear a black dress would have been unthinkable.
 Chanel, however, was nothing if not pragmatic in her approach to womenswear, and she believed that a black frock would prove to be exceptionally versatile and practical for women of all classes and walks of life.

 Every stylish woman since has owned an LBD.
 The staying power of the little black dress has been unparalleled.
 It has become the seasonless classic that Chanel intended.
 Many of the world's fashion icons are known for their chic black dresses.
 What would Breakfast at Tiffany's be without the opening scene featuring Audrey Hepburn in her black Givenchy dress?
 Perhaps the most famous little black dress of all time, it sold for an astonishing £467,200 at auction in 2006!

 The classic little black dress has very simple lines and follows no trend.
 It should be a style that will withstand the whims of fashion and stand the test of time.
 Certainly, the hemlines of LBDs have risen and fallen along with the trends of their eras, but in general, the perfect little black dress could just as easily be worn today or twenty years from today.
 Because it should be one of the building blocks of any woman's wardrobe, the lines should be clean and classic, and the fabric of the highest quality.
 Seasonless wools, such as gabardine, are especially useful, as they wear very well, wrinkle little, and are as appropriate for a day at the office as an evening at the theater.